JohnUfo/SmartSpend/README.md

 3. View detailed budget insights including progress, spent/remaining amounts, and category breakdown
 4. All dashboard data will update automatically based on your selection

+### Using the Enhanced Calendar Picker
+1. Select "Custom Month" from the time period filter
+2. The calendar picker will open with a beautiful iOS-style interface
+3. **Select Start Date**: Tap the "From" button (highlighted in blue) and select your start date
+4. **Select End Date**: Tap the "To" button and select your end date
+5. **Visual Feedback**: Each mode shows only its own selected date for clear visual feedback
+6. **Apply Range**: Press "Done" to apply the date range and filter your expenses
+7. **Month Navigation**: Use the arrow buttons to navigate between months if needed

 ### Importing Data from CSV
 1. Go to Settings → Import Data
 2. Tap "Select CSV File" and choose your file